 Traumatic brain injuries (TBIs) are severe head injuries that result in the brain being harmed.
-Many times, TBIs are avoidable, are a direct result of someone’s negligence, and can also be quite expensive to treat.
+Often, TBIs are avoidable, are a direct result of someone’s negligence, and can also be quite expensive to treat.

 At Pacific West Injury Law, we understand how life-altering TBIs can be.
-That is why we work diligently to help you get the compensation that you deserve so that you can focus on recovering from your injury.
+That is why we work diligently to help you get the compensation you deserve so that you can focus on recovering from your injury.

-Determining Who Is At Fault for Your TBI
+Determining Who Is at Fault for Your TBI

 Generally, the person who causes the accident is the one who is held liable for the damages.
 However, oftentimes, the case may not be so cut-and-dry, and liability may not rest on just one person’s shoulders.
 Also, the liable party may not want to admit that they are responsible for the accident.

-In order to prove that the other person is at fault, the reason that the accident occurred must first be established.
+In order to prove that the other person is at fault, the reason the accident occurred must first be established.
 If the other party is at fault, the reason for the accident is either due to criminal intent or negligence.

 How Do You Prove Negligence?

-Negligence simply means that a person acted carelessly which caused harm to another person.
+Negligence simply means that a person acted carelessly, which caused harm to another person.
 For example, if a driver is not paying attention to the road, they are neglecting their duties as a driver and could cause a serious accident.
 According to the State Bar of Nevada, there are three criteria that must be met when determining negligence.

-First, you need to determine if the other party had a duty to keep you safe.
+First, you must determine if the other party had a duty to keep you safe.
 If we look at the driving example again, the driver has a duty to keep other people safe by paying attention to the road.
-This means that the person driving cannot look at their phone or do anything else that may take their attention away from the road, which could potentially put other drivers in immediate danger.
+This means that the person driving cannot look at their phone or do anything else that may take their attention away from the road, which could potentially put other drivers in danger.

 Secondly, you must decide if the other party’s actions caused your accident.
 This could also mean that their inability to act caused the accident as well.
 For example, if a floor has just been mopped in a public area, the janitor is expected to put out a “wet floor” sign to warn others of the slippery surface.